Sea snail

-Sea snail is a common name for slow-moving marine gastropod molluscs, usually with visible external shells, such as whelk or abalone.
+Sea snails are slow-moving marine gastropod molluscs, usually with visible external shells, such as whelk or abalone.
 They share the taxonomic class Gastropoda with slugs, which are distinguished from snails primarily by the absence of a visible shell.

 Definition

 Determining whether some gastropods should be called sea snails is not always easy.
 Some species that live in brackish water (such as certain neritids) can be listed as either freshwater snails or marine snails, and some species that live at or just above the high tide level (for example, species in the genus Truncatella) are sometimes considered to be sea snails and sometimes listed as land snails.

 Anatomy

-Sea snails are a very large and diverse group of animals.
+Sea snails are a large and diverse group of animals.
 Most snails that live in salt water respire using a gill or gills; a few species, though, have a lung, are intertidal, and are active only at low tide when they can move around in the air.
 These air-breathing species include false limpets in the family Siphonariidae and another group of false limpets in the family Trimusculidae.

 Many, but not all, sea snails have an operculum.